rasberryrabbit/PIC12F675MPPT/README.md

 L1 100~330uH

 LM358N can replace by other pin-compatible regular OP-AMP.
-TL072 is more works better(tested).
+TLC272 is more works better.

 D8-D9 used for 3.6v Reference.
 Each has about 1.8v voltage drop.